ExpressLRS/Docs/docs/quick-start/tx-es900tx.md

 #### Method 1

 With the correct target selected and [Firmware Options](../../quick-start/firmware-options) set, **Build** your firmware using the ExpressLRS Configurator.
-Once it's done, it should open the Target folder for you where the `firmware.bin` file is.
+Once it's done, it should open the Target folder for you where the `HappyModel_TX_ES900TX-<version>.bin` file is.
 Do not close this window so you can easily locate the correct file to upload to the module.

 The next steps will require the [ELRS Lua Script](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/ELRS.lua?raw=true) (right-click, save as).
 Download the ELRS.lua script and save it to your Radio's `/Scripts/Tools` folder.
 Insert/attach your module into your module bay and make sure it's not loose and there's proper connection with the radio.
 Execute the ELRS.lua script by pressing "System Menu" in your radio and then under Tools, select ELRS.lua.